City Page Title

 There are many things you can try to help you live a fuller life despite chronic pain.
 Depending on the cause of your pain, methods that work for you may be different than for someone else.

-• Nutrition – eating nutrient dense food, staying hydrated, and avoiding unhealthy foods, smoking and alcohol can all help reduce pain and improve your ability to relax and to sleep better.
+• Nutrition – eating nutrient dense food, staying hydrated, and avoiding unhealthy foods, smoking can all help reduce pain and improve your ability to relax and to sleep better.

 • Relaxation – using deep breathing, getting a massage, taking a bath or doing meditation can help relieve tension in your muscles and help the body to relax, reducing pain.